Frontendcore/frontendcore/docs/get-started.rst

 Installation
 -------------

-0. Install ruby, sass, compass and susy
+# First of all, `Install Ruby & Sass <http://sass-lang.com/install>`_

+# Install the version 1.0 of Compass:

 .. code-block:: bash

 	gem install compass --pre

+# Install Susy
 .. code-block:: bash

 	gem install susy

-1. Install [NodeJS](http://nodejs.org/) on your computer
+# Install `NodeJS <http://nodejs.org>`_ on your computer

-2. Run the terminal/Cmd and Install [Yeoman](http://yeoman.io/)
+# Run the terminal or cmd and Install `Yeoman <http://yeoman.io>`_

 .. code-block:: bash

 	npm install -g yo

-3. In the terminal, go to the folder you want to install Frontendcore and install the [generator-frontendcore](https://www.npmjs.org/package/generator-frontendcore) (an assistant to install frontendcore in your computer)
+# In the terminal, go to the folder you want to install Frontendcore and install the `generator-frontendcore <https://www.npmjs.org/package/generator-frontendcore>`_ (an assistant to install frontendcore in your computer)

 .. code-block:: bash

 	npm install generator-frontendcore

-4. Launch the assistant and follow the steps
+# Launch the assistant and follow the steps

 .. code-block:: bash

 	yo frontendcore

-Now you will have the following folders on your computer:
+# Now you will have all the stuff installed.
+To be sure, check if you have following folders on your computer:

 .. code-block:: bash